Hobbs and tacho photos

 Behaviour rules

 Section titled “Behaviour rules”- OCR is best-effort, not required.
-If the image is unclear, the drum boundary lies across a digit, or none of the four extraction phases finds a confident number, the field is left as-is — you type the number manually.
+If the image is unclear, the drum boundary lies across a digit, or none of the four extraction phases finds a confident number, the field is left as-is and you type the number manually.

 - You can always override the auto-filled number.
 The field remains editable after OCR fills it.
 Type over the value if the reading is wrong.